 The Kelly Report highlighted the conflicting policy considerations surrounding the issue of third-party litigation funding, namely the importance of access to justice and the significant risk of "commoditisation" of litigation.
-It concluded that a detailed analysis of the position by the Irish Law Reform Commission, which is currently in progress, must be received and reviewed by the legislature before any policy decisions are taken.
-However, it did recommend the introduction in the meantime of a limited form of litigation funding for insolvency matters.
+While the Kelly Report recommended that broad funding reform should await completion of the LRC's analysis that is currently underway (see Future of Third-Party Funding in Ireland: Role of the Legislature), it did see merit in the introduction of a limited form of third-party funding for insolvency proceedings that are intended to increase the pool of assets available to creditors.
+This would bring a significant and welcome change in the insolvency arena where funding litigation is an especially significant issue.

-Litigation Funding for Insolvency Matters
+Litigation Funding for Insolvency Matters and Certain Other Proceedings

-An action plan to implement the recommendations in the Kelly Report was published by the Department of Justice in Ireland on 27 May 2022 (Kelly Implementation Plan).
-The Kelly Implementation Plan provides for legislation to be drafted in 2023 to allow for:

-- A limited form of third-party funding for liquidators, receivers, administrators under the Insurance (No.2) Act 1983. - The Official Assignee and trustees in bankruptcy to fund proceedings that are intended to increase the pool of assets available to creditors.
+An action plan to implement the recommendations in the Kelly Report was published by the Department of Justice in Ireland on 27 May 2022 (see Department of Justice: Implementation Plan on Civil Justice Efficiencies and Reform Measures (May 2022) (Kelly Implementation Plan)).
+The Kelly Implementation Plan had provided for legislation to be drafted in 2023 to address the Kelly Report recommendation that a limited form of third-party funding be introduced for insolvency officials to fund proceedings aimed at increasing the pool of assets available to creditors.